 Sandia Park

 Today, bicycling, hiking, horseback riding, climbing and skiing are all enjoyed here, as well as bird watching.
 Visitors from around the world witness the hawk and eagle migrations in these mountains.
 The highest point of the mountains is 10,678 feet and can be enjoyed by taking a 13 mile drive to the top of Sandia Crest via NM 536.
 Amazing vistas at 10,300 feet can also be found by accessing the Sandia Peak Tramway, the world’s longest jig back tram, which means one car is going up while another is coming back.
-More than 275,000 people each year enjoy the spectacular
+More than 275,000 people each year enjoy the spectacular views offered by the tramway!

-views offered by the tramway!
 The Sandia Crest National Scenic Byway winds through the beautiful Cibola National Forest.
 Drivers see incredible vistas and pass through five different life zones culminated with 360 degree views from the observation deck at the top.
-The Sandia Peak Ski area offers snowboarding and downhill skiing with six lifts and a certified ski school.
-Summer visitors can take a scenic chairlift ride up Sandia Peak and mountain bike down over 15 miles of trails.
+The Sandia Peak Ski area offers snowboarding and downhill skiing with six lifts.
+Summer visitors can hike and mountain bike down over 15 miles of trails.

 Golden